 See picture below for locating relevant components on the board.
 The table below lists signal connections.
-Note that for a 32-bit databus LPC1788 OEM Board, the UART signals are not available (Rx/Tx and modem signals).
+Note that for a 32-bit databus LPC4088 OEM Board, the UART signals are not available (Rx/Tx and modem signals).
 The upper half of the databus occupies the signals used in this interface.
 Therefore, J18 has been added to allow for custom connection of the signals needed.

-It is also possible to connect just the RxD/TxD UART signals to the UART multiplexor.
-In this case, it will not be a full modem RS232 interface.
-See the schematic for details.
+It is however possible to connect just the RxD/TxD UART signals to the UART multiplexor (UART#2 used).
+In this case, it will not be a full modem RS232 interface but RxD/TxD will still be available.